 4. Have A Kick-off Meeting

 Conduct an internal kick-off meeting and assign the client to the appropriate team member.

 Your internal kick-off is a time to assign the client to a team, brief them on the work scope, ask and answer critical questions, and distribute all applicable information.

-What if you cant meet your team in person?
-Checkout how to work with remote teams.
+What if you can't meet your team in person?
+Check out how to work with remote teams.

 Make sure your video conferencing software works flawlessly.
 It's not a great impression if you have technical issues when you're having your first meeting (no one wants that).
-We've found Zoom to be one of the best option available, but it may vary depending on your or your client's location.
+We've found Zoom to be one of the best options available, but it may vary depending on your or your client's location.